Using Microsoft Teams

 The Full Scoop

-If you have not used Microsoft Teams, Teams is a built-in tool to your Office 365 Enterprise license that allows you to meet, chat, call and collaborate with everyone you work with-all in one place.
+If you have not been using Microsoft Teams, Teams is a built-in tool to your Microsoft 365 Enterprise license that allows you to meet, chat, call and collaborate with everyone you work with-all in one place.
 Personally, I have found it to be a huge boost to productivity by reducing email chatter (see previous post), organizing projects, and collaborating with colleagues and strategic partners.

 When you create a Channel in Teams, it automatically builds a SharePoint location for all of that content, but you don’t see it unless you choose to go there.
 The issue I had with Teams is that if I’m working on a file but want to save it to share with my Channel that I’m writing it for, I need to save the file then upload it to the channel separately.
 Aha, but in comes folder syncing!
 Simply go to the Channel that you frequently save to, select the files tab, and click the Sync button.